Assisted Living Facility Warning Signs

 If they are too severe, it is prudent to relocate.

 8. Breakdown in facilities

-A sure warning sign that begs avoiding the facility is one of negligence of amenities and facilities.
-The AC not working, electric bulbs fused, poor condition of stethoscope, BP monitor, thermometer, poor upkeep of surroundings and such other signs clearly point to some sort of negligence or indifference on the part of management.
+A sure warning sign that begs to avoid the facility is one of the negligence of amenities and facilities.
+The AC not working, electric bulbs fused, poor condition of the stethoscope, BP monitor, thermometer, poor upkeep of surroundings, and such other signs clearly point to some sort of negligence or indifference on the part of management.